myrka1/web-request-url-token-checker/README.md

 # Request Validator

-A Java application to validate HTTP requests and responses based on authentication tokens and CSRF tokens.
+A Java program to validate HTTP requests and responses based on authentication tokens and CSRF tokens.

 ## Introduction
 The Request Validator is a Java application designed to check the validity of HTTP requests and responses.
 It focuses on authentication tokens and CSRF tokens to ensure secure and valid communication.